akka/akka/akka-docs/src/main/paradox/distributed-data.md

 ## Configuration

-The `DistributedData` extension can be configured with the following properties:
+The @apidoc[akka.cluster.ddata.DistributedData] extension can be configured with the following properties:

 @@snip [reference.conf](/akka-distributed-data/src/main/resources/reference.conf) { #distributed-data }